albusshin/traffic-collision-mapping-tutorial/deployment.markdown

 4. Select "Select archive file", and choose the zip file `traffic-collisions-mapping-tutorial.zip`, and click on Finish
 5. DONE!

+#### JRE Version
+I strongly encourage you use 7 or higher versions of Java.
+However, if you have got a JRE 6, please note the below.

+1. JRE System Library: As this project is written in Java 7, if you're using Java 6, you should replace the JRE System Library with Java 6.
+To do this, in the Build Path configuration dialog, click on JRE System Library, and click on "Remove" button.
+Click on "Add Library..." button, select "JRE System Library", and select an available library to import into the build path.
+2. Project Facets: Again, if you're using Java 6 for development, you should change the project facets.
+In the project explorer, right click on the project, and choose "Properties", in the list on the left, choose "Project Facets", and change the value of Java from 1.7 to 1.6.

 ### Deployment of the Database
 1. Get the Virtual Machine up and running
 2. Open up a terminal